simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 04 Chat Client Features.md

 ---
 **Part 3 - Chat Conversation Memory**

-To implement interactive chat behavior when working with a foundational model, the `ChatClient` will be responsible for managing the state of the conversation, and managing different identifiers for the separate ongoing conversations
+To implement interactive chat behavior when working with a foundational model, the `ChatClient` will need to manage the state of ongoing conversations.
+It will use SpringAI's `ChatMemory` abstraction to implement this capability.

 4. Open `src/test/java/com.example.client.AIClientImplTests`.